25 funding opportunities found in this category. Change the order of results:

 The scholarships provide successful applicants with the privilege of participating in the College’s annual Clinical Congress in October 2015, with public recognition of their presence.
 They will receive gratis admission to selected postgraduate courses plus admission to all lectures, demonstrations, and exhibits, which are an integral part of the Clinical Congress.
 Assistance will be provided in arranging visits, following the Clinical Congress, to various clinics and universities of their choice.

 In order to qualify for consideration by the selection committee, all of the requirements must be fulfilled.

+Formal American College of Surgeons International Guest Scholar applications appear online on the College’s website.
 Supporting materials and questions should be directed to: